SC preparing for storm to become a hurricane ... and what could happen next

 “We’re constantly checking on it,” said Lauren Rountree, spokesperson for the DOT.

-Today, the National Hurricane Center said regardless of Florence’s path, large swells will start to affect parts of the East Coast Friday and this weekend.
+The National Hurricane Center said that regardless of Florence’s path, large swells will start to affect parts of the East Coast this weekend.
 The swells are “resulting in life-threatening surf and rip currents.”

-The storm could become a major hurricane early next week, and the risk of a direct impact on the East Coast has increase, according to the hurricane center.
+The storm could become a major hurricane early next week, and the risk of a direct impact on the East Coast has increased, according to the hurricane center.

 “If there’s a benefit in having gone through this three years in a row, it’s that we have practice,” Resch says.